 Base Rate Filings.
 On January 28, 2020, Gas Utility filed a request with the PAPUC to increase its operating revenues for residential, commercial and industrial customers by \$74,551 annually.
 The increased revenues would fund ongoing system improvements and operations necessary to maintain safe and reliable natural gas service and to continue funding programs designed to promote and reward customers' efforts to increase efficient use of natural gas.
 Gas Utility requested that the new gas rates become effective March 28, 2020.
-However, the PAPUC typically suspends the effective date for general base rate proceedings for a period not to exceed nine months after the filing date to allow for investigation and public hearings.
+The PAPUC entered an Order dated February 27, 2020, suspending the effective date for the rate increase to allow for investigation and public hearings for up to nine months from the date of filing.
+Thereafter, in response to a COVID-19 related motion to extend the suspension period indefinitely filed by the BIE, the Company voluntarily extended the end of the suspension period an additional twenty-one days, to November 19, 2020.
+Unless a settlement is reached sooner, this review process is expected to last until that date.
 The Company cannot predict the timing or the ultimate outcome of the rate case review process.

 On January 28, 2019, Gas Utility filed a rate request with the PAPUC to increase the base operating revenues for residential, commercial, and industrial customers throughout its Pennsylvania service territory by an aggregate \$71,090.
 On October 4, 2019, the PAPUC issued a final Order approving a settlement that permits Gas Utility, effective October 11, 2019, to increase its base distribution revenues by \$30,000 under a single consolidated tariff, approved a plan for uniform class rates, and permits Gas Utility to extend its Energy Efficiency and Conservation and Growth Extension Tariff programs by an additional term of five years.
-The

-PAPUC's final Order approved a negative surcharge, to return to customers \$24,029 of tax benefits experienced by Gas Utility over the period January 1, 2018 to June 30, 2018, plus applicable interest, in accordance with the May 17, 2018 PAPUC Order, which became effective for a twelve-month period beginning on October 11, 2019, the effective date of Gas Utility's new base rates.
+The PAPUC's final Order approved a negative surcharge, to return to customers \$24,029 of tax benefits experienced by Gas Utility over the period January 1, 2018 to June 30, 2018, plus applicable interest, in accordance with the May 17, 2018 PAPUC Order, which became effective for a twelve-month period beginning on October 11, 2019, the effective date of Gas Utility's new base rates.

 On October 25, 2018, the PAPUC approved a final order providing for a \$3,201 annual base distribution rate increase for Electric Utility, effective October 27, 2018.
 As part of the final PAPUC Order, Electric Utility provided customers with a one-time \$210 billing credit associated with 2018 TCJA tax benefits.
 On November 26, 2018, the Pennsylvania Office of Consumer Advocate filed an appeal to the Pennsylvania Commonwealth Court challenging the PAPUC's acceptance of UGI Utilities' use of a fully projected future test year and handling of consolidated federal income tax benefits.
-On January 15, 2020, the Pennsylvania Commonwealth Court affirmed the PAPUC Order adopting UGI Utilities' position on both issues.
-The Office of Consumer Advocate has the right to seek an appeal of the Pennsylvania Commonwealth Court Order to the Pennsylvania Supreme Court.
+On January 15, 2020, the Pennsylvania Commonwealth Court issued a decision affirming the PAPUC Order adopting UGI Utilities' position on both issues.
+No party exercised their right to seek an appeal of the Commonwealth Court decision